 1.1.
-Expected Learning Outcomes (ELO)
+Expected Learning Outcomes (ELOs)

-- The ELO of the program are clearly formulated and reflecting the needs of stakeholders. - The ELO of the program are disseminated to all stakeholders. - The ELO are translated into the program courses and are transmitted to the students thanks to active learning methods, scientific research activities, and the nurture for lifelong learning. - The program is benchmarked against the qualified national and international programs.
+- The ELOs of the program are clearly formulated and reflect the needs of stakeholders. - The ELOs of the program are disseminated to all stakeholders. - The ELOs are translated into the program courses and are transmitted to the students thanks to active learning methods, scientific research activities, and the nurture for life-long learning. - The program is benchmarked against the qualified national and international programs.